ec262/discovery/README.md

     more workers.

-  - `DELETE /chunks/:id?valid=(1|0)`
+  - `DELETE /chunks/:id?(valid=1)`
     Tell the discovery server that a chunk computation is valid or has failed.
-    With invalid or no parameters, assume the computation failed.
     If the computation is valid, then the foreman gets the key associated with the chunk.
-If the computation failed, the foreman gets 3 credits returned to his account.
+If the computation failed, the foreman gets 3 credits returned to his account and the number of available credits is returned.
 Note that this call is _idempotent_; calling it actually deletes the given chunk (to prevent cheating).
 If the address of the foreman associated with that chunk is not used to make this call, it returns 403 (forbidden).
 Chunks expire after 24h even if the delete method is not called.

 ### Worker API